 On our trip last summer we hiked to Ash Cave in Hocking Hills State Park in Ohio.
 After reading Grandma Gatewood’s Walk, I realized that the cave we hiked to is the same cave that she hiked to during the annual winter hike that she started.
 It’s like a brush with celebrity and it also brings the book even more to life knowing that I have walked through some of the same woods hiked by Grandma Gatewood.

 Every January, starting in 1967, Grandma Gatewood donned her red beret and led a six-mile hike through Hocking Hills, down by Old Man’s Cave to Ash Cave.
-The tradition contines even today.
+The tradition continues even today.
 2019 will be the 54th Annual Winter Hike.

 Full disclosure – because Hocking Hills was only one of several stops for the day we opted for the much shorter 1 mile loop to Ash Cave from the parking lot.
 It was a beautiful place though and it was Bella’s favorite stop on the entire trip.
 Hocking Hills is a nice park and I would definitely return if given the opportunity.

-She’s a folk hero and a legend.
+Grandma Gatewood is a folk hero and a legend.

 But, it’s not crazy to us.